TwentyOneLunex/dba16-web/README.md

 ```
 pqsl
 ```
-Now you can create youre Database (!dont forget the semikolon after each operation!):
+Now you can create your Database (!dont forget the semikolon after each operation!):
 ```
 CREATE DATABASE project;
 ```